Who can claim Housing Benefit Click to get info

 - has been in hospital for more than 52 weeks

 - is in legal custody

 - usually lives elsewhere

-- is yours or your partner’s son or daughter in the armed forces and deployed on operations
+- is the child of you, or your partner and is in the armed forces, deployed on operations

 Changes in circumstances

 The ‘benefits cap’ refers to the maximum amount of certain benefits you can get if you're working age.

 Housing Benefit is included in the benefits cap.
 Council Tax Support, Discretionary Housing Payments and Housing Benefit for supported accommodation are not included.

 For people living within Greater London, the cap is:

 - £442.31 per week (£23,000 a year) for a couple, whether your children live with you or not